 When UnitedHealthcare is responsible for paying facility services, the delegated medical group/IPA must comply with UnitedHealthcare’s protocols, policies and procedures for submitting facility denial letters to UnitedHealthcare.
 Whether a denial is issued by UnitedHealthcare or its delegate, the UnitedHealthcare provider dispute resolution process manages any facility disputes.

 If the delegated medical group/IPA is responsible for paying inpatient facility services, then the delegate need not submit copies of facility denials to UnitedHealthcare.
-Facility denials are not sent to the member and must specifically exclude the member from liability for the denied LOC and/or services.
-Under these circumstances, the delegated medical group/IPA’s care provider dispute resolution process manages any care provider facility disputes.
+Facility denials are sent to the facility and must specifically exclude the member from liability for the denied LOC and/or services.
+Under these circumstances, the delegated medical group/IPA’s health care provider dispute resolution process manages any health care provider facility disputes.